Scotty Bowers: Support of claims

 According to film critic Peter Debruge, writing for Variety in 2006: "Everyone knows Scotty.
 After all, he’s been serving drinks to the Beverly Hills crowd for almost 60 years, working a different party almost every night of the week, sometimes two a day."
 Gore Vidal, maintaining Bowers's account was accurate, spoke at the official launch of the memoir; it was Vidal's last public appearance.
 Robert Benevides, the partner of actor Raymond Burr, said to the LA Weekly: "Scotty just liked to make people happy."
 Film director John Schlesinger and investigative reporter and novelist Dominick Dunne also backed Bowers’s claims.

 Joan Allemand, a former arts director of the Beverly Hills Unified School District, who knew Bowers for more than 20 years and introduced him to his subsequent co-writer, Lionel Friedberg, said: "Scotty doesn't lie about anything.
 He's a poor kid from a farm in Illinois, and when he got here, his two assets were his big penis and charming personality.
 That's what he used to feed his family."
-Cecil Beaton wrote of his sexual encounters with Bowers in his published diary of the 1960s, while in her memoirs Debbie Reynolds wrote of Milton Berle employing him for a party prank.
+Sir Cecil Beaton wrote of his sexual encounters with Bowers in his published diary of the 1960s, terming him "a phenomenon", while in her memoirs Debbie Reynolds wrote of Milton Berle employing him for a party prank.
 Bowers appears as the character 'Smitty' in John Rechy's 1963 roman-à-clef City of Night.
 A profile in the New York Social Diary stated: "Clients all agreed that he was 'very good' at what he did, and very agreeable ...
 And very discreet.
 He did not discriminate.
 He even had one regular longtime client ... who had no arms and no legs ...
 The Scotty I knew was a guy who always seemed to be enjoying his life working morning, noon and night, with never a gripe; always with a smile to greet you, and never with an axe to grind.
 After a lifetime in Hollywood, that's a remarkable feat and its own kind of Zen."